 He also believes that what we perceive as progress in today’s modern society becomes contradictory to life itself, as the short-term revenues will only benefit a relatively small group of individuals and does not take into consideration the long-term consequences for the environment and the world’s population, including all life forms of the planet.

 Nava views life as a unity where good and bad, light and darkness are concepts that are interconnected and rely on each other to find equilibrium and believes that humans’ role on earth should be non-dominating and accepting, that man and the environment are indivisible (Catalán and Catany, 1996) and one.

 Davit Nava’s work focuses on showing the beauty of nature by creating sustainable art that seeks to raise public awareness on environmental issues.
 By creating lifelike forms with reused and recycled material, Nava seeks to spark the interest for nature by pointing at and highlighting its beauty and at the same time transmitting the beliefs that are essential to himself as a human being;

 “Nature’s beauty has a positive impact on our daily life and is essential for our inner harmony and conscience.
 Everything we need to survive comes from nature, from plants, animals, earth, water and air.
 This is the very prerequisite for life.
 I believe that no life form whatsoever, should die for the desire of humans to enjoy its beauty.”

 Nava has worked with NGOs and as a volunteer in projects aimed to create environmental awareness since the age of twelve.
-He is convinced that when we create art and network we also create a platform and a forum for discussions on how to shape our lifestyles so that it will have the minimum impact on the environment – or none whatsoever – in order for us to enjoy a healthy life on a healthy planet.
+He is convinced that when we create art and collaborate by networking, we also create platforms and a forums for discussions that will enable us to shape our lifestyles so that it will have the minimum impact on the environment – or none whatsoever – in order for us to enjoy a healthy life on a healthy planet.

 Artist statement by Ann-Christine Borja